What is the Storage Area Network (SAN)?

 - Centralize Access: The storage is central.
 It brings easy-to-implement new policies.

 - High-Speed Network: The switch and cables are based on fiber optics.
 This brings tremendous speed while accessing data.
 A computing device has the impression that data is locally present.

 - Fast recovery after failure: The processing servers and all storage (applications and data) are decoupled.
 So when server hardware fails, all data is still present to recover business.
-Once the server is back to business, it loads data and starts working immediately.
+Once the server returns to business, it loads data and starts working immediately.

 - Scaling – Any time more storage devices can be added to the SAN if applications require more capacity.

-- Security – There can be user-based access for the storage so that only allowed person can access it.
+- Security – There can be user-based access for the storage so that only an allowed person can access it.

 There are a few disadvantages to SAN.
 The first is the initial cost.
 A storage area network requires a high initial setup cost as compared to traditional storage.

 Communication Protocols for SAN:

 The server and storage connect to each other over a network.
-When a server needs to access the storage, it issues a command to the storage and in answer gets the designed files or other resources.
-Like other network communication, there are protocols between the two.
+When a server needs to access the storage, it issues a command to the storage and, in answer, gets the requested files or other resources.
+Like other network communication, there are protocols between the two communicating platforms.
 Following is a list of protocols for the storage area network.